Skip to main content

 Frequently Asked Questions About Timber Weight

 Moisture content dramatically affects timber weight.
-Green (freshly cut) timber can contain 30-200% moisture by weight, making it much heavier.
-As wood dries to typical indoor levels (6-12% moisture content), it loses 25-50% of its green weight.
-Always use density values for the appropriate moisture content, or adjust calculations by adding 30-50% for green timber.
+Green, freshly cut timber can contain a huge amount of water by weight, making it much heavier.
+As wood dries to typical indoor levels (around 6-12% moisture), it can lose 25-50% of its original weight.
+When calculating, it's a practical approach to use density values for seasoned wood or simply add 30-50% for a rough green timber estimate.
+You can often just feel the weight difference when you pick it up.

 Conclusion